 A Powerpoint just for you

 And I have created a basic Powerpoint presentation for you to look at.
 (NB In my talks, I cover the same topics but my talks obviously go into much more detail and cover more.
 This is NOT a duplication of the presentations I do in schools – I created it especially to make sense without my presence.)
-See my slideshare page here and fine the presentation called Life Online Parent Pack Powerpoint.
+See my slideshare page here and find the presentation called Life Online Parent Pack Powerpoint.

 My own articles and arguments